Jesse's guide to Belgium 🇧🇪

 Belgium is a tiny country in the middle of Western Europe.
 Our capital is Brussels, and lies right in the middle of the country.
 We have an extensive train network, so from Brussels you can reach almost any major destination in at most 1.5h.
 Paris, London and Amsterdam are also all only 1.5h away by high-speed train.

-Belgium is a federated country, so like the United States, it consists of multiple autonomous parts called the regions (actually, it’s a lot more complicated, as we have seven parliaments and then also a provincial and municipal level, but I’ll keep it short here).
+Belgium is a federated country, so like for example the United States, it consists of multiple autonomous parts called the regions (actually, it’s a lot more complicated, as we have seven parliaments and then also a provincial and municipal level, but I’ll keep it short here).
 The north part of Belgium is called Flanders, which takes up around 60% of the population and the language here is Dutch.
 Then there is the Brussels-Capital region, which takes up around 10% of the population, and Brussels is officially bilingual (French-Dutch).
 Finally, there is the south part of the country called Walloonia.
 Here the main language is French, even though there is also a small part in the East that speaks German.

 Belgian gastronomy